 My work situation had been stable until about a month before the race (for various reasons, mostly beyond my control), to the point where I decided to resign shortly after I returned from Vancouver due to how bad the situation had gotten.
 It felt like, and still feels like, exactly the right decision.
-My working life even without full-time salaried stability has gotten a lot better since (EDIT: And I’ve since been hired on full time in a new career that’s much better in too many ways).
+My working life even without the full-time salaried stability got a lot better since (EDIT: And I’ve since been hired on full time in a new career that’s much better in too many ways).

-So, even though I physically was trained and ready, a lack of sleep and residual effects of anxiety left me in terrible condition at the start line, plus it was unusually warm (having already reached 70 degrees Fahrenheit at the gun).
+So, even though I physically was trained and ready, a lack of sleep and residual effects of anxiety left me in terrible overall condition at the start line.
+Plus it was unusually warm (having already reached 70 degrees Fahrenheit at the gun).
 I got to the 5K mark overheated, and dropped out.

 Life is much better now.
 My new career path is much better and, even with its new challenges, so much more rewarding.

 The chain of events at that fractured work situation, while (it turned out was) mostly unrelated to my actual performance, did speed along a transition out of what had become (regardless of my input) an unrewarding career.
-It had very subtlely, insidiously brought me down and negatively impacted my outlook.
-I’m still a bit surprised at how much leaving by itself changed me for the better.
+That situation had subtlely, insidiously brought me down and negatively impacted my outlook.
+I’m still to this day a bit surprised at how much leaving, by itself, changed me for the better.

 While I could have done things differently there, I don’t think any resulting changes would have worked out as well as life has since.
 Life has a way of working things out, especially when you are proactive and positive about how you roll with the punches.

 I’m still glad for the experience.
-I still gained so much from my training, and nothing that happened could undo my growth from that.
-It played a huge part in my preparation for Chicago, and I learned a lot about long distance training.
+I still grew a lot from my training.
+Nothing that happened could undo my growth from that.
+That training process played a huge part in my preparation for Chicago, and I learned a lot about long distance training.